 Oops!
 I’ll definitely organize this better if I do another deal so that I can encourage people to leave reviews.

-Note: I did another Appsumo deal and didn’t do this.
+Update: I did two other AppSumo deals and still didn’t properly segment.
 What is wrong with me?

 I mentioned above that I initially chose to go with the option that allowed refunds because it enabled me to grow my list.